lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

-Initializes a new instance of the [ExceptionUnit](#T-Vsxmd-Units-ExceptionUnit 'Vsxmd.Units.ExceptionUnit')class.
+Initializes a new instance of the [ExceptionUnit](#T-Vsxmd-Units-ExceptionUnit 'Vsxmd.Units.ExceptionUnit') class.

 ##### Parameters